allenai/allennlp-guide/chapters/your-first-model.md

 prev: /introduction
 next: /training-and-prediction
 type: chapter
+part: 1
 id: 202
 ---

 <textblock>

 In the previous chapter, we learned what text classification is.
 In this part of the course, we are going to build a simple text classification model using AllenNLP which classifies movie reviews based on their polarity (that is, positive or negative).

 </textblock>